runxiyu/furgit/README.md

-There is no specific plan for features yet, but we'll initially focus on developing what forges like [Villosa](https://codeberg.org/lindenii/villosa) and [tangled](https://tangled.org/@tangled.org/core) requires.
+There is no specific plan for features yet, but we'll initially focus on developing what forges like [Villosa](https://codeberg.org/lindenii/villosa) and [tangled](https://tangled.org/@tangled.org/core) (and other forges if interested) requires.
 Afterwards, we'll take a look at what other usages (such as writing Git clients, IDE integration, etc) would need.

 Furgit has no dependencies outside the standard library.
 In the future, packages from `golang.org/x` may be included.
 It is unlikely that other